martinsbiel/appointments/README.md

 # Appointment management API
 This project is an open-source appointment manager RESTful API built with [NodeJS](https://nodejs.org/en/), [ExpressJS](https://expressjs.com/), [JWT](https://github.com/auth0/node-jsonwebtoken), [TypeORM](https://typeorm.io/) and [Typescript](https://www.typescriptlang.org/).
 It does have a complete authentication system that includes a role middleware, all data that goes through all endpoints are validated using [express-validator](https://express-validator.github.io/docs).
 24 hours (also known as one day) before the scheduled date the user will receive an automated email with details about their appointment, the date check is done by a Cron Job that runs every 10 minutes.
+All the API endpoints are tested with [Jest](https://jestjs.io/), ensuring that unexpected behavior won't happen after adding or improving features.
 Feel free to contribute and suggest changes.
 The full documentation can be found below. :)

 ## Setting up the project
 The project was built using Typescript `v4.9.4` and NodeJS `v18.15.0`.
 There are two ways to setup this project, you can see both below: